What are the best things to do in Jamaica as a family?

 This was certainly one of Stuarts highlights, as he loves playing golf but has never previously had a lesson.
 The golf resort was attached to the hotel so no need to leave the resort.
 The instructor was really patient which was made much harder by the fact this was probably the hottest day of our trip and Fred got a little grumpy!
 But it was an hour lesson which they both thoroughly enjoyed and the golf pro was fantastic for both skill levels.

 These are some photos of us frequenting the swim up bar, which opened at 10am and served cocktails and soft drinks.
+On the first day I was amazed that people appeared to be queuing up for the cocktail bar to open, however, by day 2 we were there too!!

 The lazy river was Freddie’s favourite bit and there were nearly always enough rubber rings to go around everyone.
 Very unlike a European holiday where everyone claims them as their own for the entire day!

 The setting was beautiful and if we weren’t already married this would have been a perfect resort to get wed.
-There was at least three places we saw that hold ceremonies, one being actually on the sea front.
+There were at least three places we saw that hold ceremonies, one being actually on the sea front.

 And no I didn’t notice it had hooves!!!
 Well anyway this caused endless fun at my expense every time we went for breakfast and dinner!